salesforce/scv-partner-telephony-quickstart/README.md

 ```

 **Install the package**
-Before installing, make sure that the SCVBYOT org permission has been turned on in the org.
-This permission should already be on for Winter '21 pilot participants.
-Then, run this command. **Target Org Username** is the org where you want to install the package.
+Run this command. **Target Org Username** is the org where you want to install the package.

 ```
 sfdx force:package:install --package "<Packge Name>@<Package Version>" --targetusername <Target Org Username>